vbalasu/vbalasu.github.io/_posts/2019-12-15-how-to-launch-jupyter-in-secure-container.md

+---
+layout: post
-# How to launch Jupyter in a secure container
+title: "How to launch Jupyter in a secure container"
+date: 2019-12-15
+---

 The following command launches a docker container that runs a Jupyter notebook with a data science stack.